FedericoPonzi/genereto/README.md

 description: Description of the blog
 # used in RSS or for templating purposes.
 url: https://blog.fponzi.me
+# Blog specific configuration
+blog:
+  # Optional custom title for the blog section.
+If not provided, the main title will be used.
+  title: My Blog Title
 ```

 Running genereto will create an output folder with the index, articles, and assets inside the `output_dirname` folder.